mongodb/docs/mongodb/source/administration/monitoring.rst

 mongotop
 ````````

-:command:`mongotop` tracks and reports the current read and write
+:option:`mongotop` tracks and reports the current read and write
 activity of a MongoDB instance. ``mongotop`` provides per-collection
 visibility into use.
 Use ``mongotop`` to verify that activity and use
 match expectations.